20 Product Development FAQs to Note in 2023

 Without a doubt, there are many risks involved in product development.
 We'll list a few most notable ones to be aware of.

 Similarly, running out of funding too soon is another common risk that causes projects to fall flat.
 This has to do with lots of things, for instance, poor planning, hiring the wrong team, spending too much on marketing or other assets.
-Financial fails can also occur if you choose the wrong monetization strategy or can’t be economically viable.
+Financial fails can also occur if you choose the wrong monetization strategy or can't be economically viable.
 Not to mention that the investment pitch process is usually very lengthy and tough with many other competitors seeking funding.

 On another note, there's also a risk of seeing a competitor beat you with the product launch on the market, for instance, if you take too long to develop the product.